South Shore Notary

 Will I be charged if a Notary arrives and signing does not take place?

-How Do I schedule AN appointments?
+How Do I schedule AN appointment?

 Please schedule your appointment online here.
 You will receive an email confirmation, along with a text confirmation before your appointment.